Remote working is here to stay… How can your business adapt?

 The pay-as-you-go model offers enormous flexibility and scalability, making it easy to quickly increase capacity to match business requirements.
 Software upgrades, support and maintenance costs are typically factored in which not only ensures you are always on a supported version of the application, but direct vendor support is available without additional hidden costs.

 Furthermore, subscribers can access the software easily from any location and supported device with an internet connection, negating any reliance on additional hardware and complex VPN connections.
-For example, applications included in Microsoft 365 can be accessed via a web browser, desktop app or a mobile app (with iOS and Android options available).
+For example, applications included in Microsoft 365 can be accessed via a web browser, desktop app or mobile app (with iOS and Android options available).

 Windows Virtual Desktop (WVD)